caioarantes/AGLgis/paper.md

 # Statement of Need

-Remote sensing is the acquisition of information about the Earth's surface through sensors mounted on airborne or spaceborne platforms, without direct physical contact with the observed area [surveypreprint], having its useful use both for visualization and for training autonomous models [cropclassification].
+Remote sensing is the acquisition of information about the Earth's surface through sensors mounted on airborne or spaceborne platforms, without direct physical contact with the observed area [@surveypreprint], having its useful use both for visualization and for training autonomous models [@cropclassification].
 Being cloud prone, one of the most interesting data types is SAR, which requires pre-processing.
 Pre-processing SAR data may require multiple processing steps and familiarity with tools like Google Earth Engine's Code Editor[@earthengine], which can be a barrier for users without programming experience.
-AGLgis bridges this gap by integrating the [ee-s1-ard] package [@ees1ard] into QGIS [@qgis], offering a graphical interface that enables non-programmers and researchers to access SAR processing workflows.
+AGLgis bridges this gap by integrating the [ee-s1-ard] package into QGIS [@qgis], offering a graphical interface that enables non-programmers and researchers to access SAR processing workflows.
 This approach streamlines data pre-processing, lowers the barrier to entry, and supports reproducible research in geospatial science.

 # Features and Demonstration